oudend/Spotititle2/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact me at ternermartin@gmail.com.
+If you have any questions, feel free to open an issue or contact me on Discord: `oudend`.